scbarrett/mdcf-adventium/pcashutoff-doc/src/site/sphinx/aadl/models.rst

 Modeling the PCA Infusion System
 ################################
 Models are a powerful way of designing a system, and, by giving the big picture, of conveying its structure.
-If expressive enough, a modeling language can also provide a means of performing analyzes. |AADL|, the Architectural Analysis and Design Language, is expressive and precise enough for such tasks.
-This section explores existing AADL models of the PCA Infusion System.
+An expressive modeling language can also provide means for analyzing the system as its design evolves. |AADL|, the Architectural Analysis and Design Language, is expressive and precise enough: AADL and its extending **annexes**  bring with them model analysis and simulation capabilities.

+AADL is intended specifically for modeling real-time, embedded systems.
+The language supports the specification of data, control, and error flows, as well as both discrete and continuous behaviors.
+This section explores the existing AADL models of the PCA Infusion System.

 The System and its Components